 The alternative argument is “we’ve already gone too far” and passed the threshold, so we’re already at the mercy of the authorities, and any additional harm is minimal, and therefore we should implement the remainder of the technological prison state to capture the effectively free marginal benefits.
 The logic would be sound, but is there significant marginal harm remaining?
 Consider some use cases that do work under the current normal Western status quo as outlined above, but don’t work within a full technological prison state:

-– If you want to kill your rulers, you have some space to organize, some means to communicate, and you probably have some semi-effective means to do so easily within your grasp
+– If you want to kill your rulers, you have some space to organize, some means to communicate, and you probably have some semi-effective means to do so easily within your grasp.
+Even as apparently one man, Brendan Crooks was a couple inches off from killing the former and future American Emperor in 2024.

 – If you want to spread uncensored news and information generally, you have a number of means to enable this (for example, take a look at Cuban thumb drive networks)